Bataan-Cavite Interlink Bridge

 The Bataan-Cavite Interlink Bridge Project is led by the project owner, the Government of the Philippines, and implemented by the Department of Public Works and Highways (DPWH) of the Philippine government.
 The project is being developed with funding from the Asian Development Bank (ADB).

 The TYLin-led team is currently performing Preliminary Engineering Design and Geotechnical Site Investigations, with Detailed Engineering Design to follow.
-The design phase is targeted for completion in the third quarter of 2022.
+The design phase is targeted for completion in late 2023.

 - TYLin’s innovative technical scheme earned the top score for the technical proposal.